philipayazi/Disaster_Tweets/README.md

 # Disaster_Tweets

-Twitter has become an iportant communication channel in times of emergency.
+Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they're observing in real-tie Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organiations and news agencies).

 But, it's not always clear whether a person's words are actually announcing a disaster.
 For example, "On plus side LOOK AT THE SKY LAST NIGHT IT WAS ABLAZE"